lwhiteley/gravatar-api/README.md

-gravatar-img
+gravatar-api
 ===============

-Node module to consume images and profiles from gravatar.
+Node module to consume image and profiles from gravatar.

-nodejs-gravatar makes it easy to build gravatar image url's to access a user's gravatar directly.
+gravatar-api makes it easy to build gravatar image and profile urls.

 To Install